 As we mentioned earlier in this narrative, one of the ways that brass bands could acquire music throughout the peak of the brass band movement in the nineteenth century was through published brass band journals.
 We have acknowledged already that New Shildon’s former bandmaster, Robert de Lacy, even managed to publish his own journal when he established a life in London.
 There were publishers of journals in various parts of the country.
 One such publisher was T. A. Haigh of Hull.

 Thomas Albert Haigh, born in 1843 was, according to brass band academic Roy Newsome, a Lancastrian, who had moved to Hull.
 He was a high ranking freemason and also an examiner for the Tonic Sol-Fa College, being a reputedly good singer in his own right.
-It’s remotely possible that Bulch and Allan may have become acquainted with him through their singing studies as much as their brass band involvements, or even that they submitted their compositions for consideration, but however they found a connection to Thomas Haigh he was the first publisher to publish compositions by both men.
+It’s remotely possible that Bulch and Allan may have become acquainted with him through their singing studies as much as their brass band involvements, or even that they submitted their compositions for consideration; in whatever way they had found a connection to Thomas Haigh, he was the first publisher to publish compositions by both men.
 His journal regularly included pieces by a good selection of the principal brass composers of the era including William Rimmer, J. Ord Hume and Edwin Swift.
 These names are still familiar to bandsmen of all ages today.